deanward81/bakedbean.org.uk/content/posts/2021-01-fun-with-iconfiguration.md

  1. Environment variable
  1. Command line args

 `appsettings.json` is generally configured with barebones defaults, and mostly empty values.
 Some of those are then overridden with actual values in `appsettings.{environment}.json`.
-These are either "Local" configuration used for local development, or configurations written at deployment time for non-local environments.
+These are either "Local" configuration values used for local development, or configurations written at deployment time for non-local environments.
 Pretty standard stuff!

 Where things get a little bit quirky is with `environmentsettings.{environment}.json`.
 For that we need a little bit of history...